Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

 \subsection{Bubble collision}

-Now we consider two identical vacuum bubbles with a preferred axis; then, the geometry is reduced to $O(2, 1)$ symmetry by the existence of the axis~\cite{Hawking:1982ga, Wu:1984eda, Kim:2014ara}.
+Now, we consider two identical vacuum bubbles with a preferred axis; then, the geometry is reduced to the $O(2, 1)$ symmetry by the existence of the axis~\cite{Hawking:1982ga, Wu:1984eda, Kim:2014ara,Bond:2015zfa}.
 To describe the bubble collision phenomenon, we adopt the double-null formalism \cite{Hwang:2012pj, Nakonieczna:2018tih}.
 We choose the metric ansatz for the hyperbolic symmetry:

-where $r$ is a timelike coordinate, $dH^2= d\chi^2+\sinh^2\chi d\varphi^2$, and $u$ and $v$ correspond to the left-going and right-going null directions, respectively.
-Note that usual black hole type solutions correspond to $m < 0$, and hence, we are interested in the case with $m < 0$.
-In what follows, we follow the procedure with some conventions and equations of motion used in \cite{Hwang:2012pj}.
+where $r$ denotes a timelike coordinate, $dH^2= d\chi^2+\sinh^2\chi d\varphi^2$, while $u$ and $v$ correspond to the left- and right-going null directions, respectively.
+Note that typical black hole type solutions correspond to $m < 0$; hence, we are interested in the case with $m < 0$.
+Accordingly, we follow the procedure with some conventions and equations of motion used in \cite{Hwang:2012pj}.
 The mathematical and numerical details of the simulations are summarized in Appendix.

-In this paper, we briefly describe initial conditions along initial $u = 0$ and $v = 0$ surfaces. \begin{description} \item[Initial $v=0$ surface:] We choose
+In this paper, we briefly describe initial conditions along initial $u = 0$ and $v = 0$ surfaces. \begin{description} \item[Initial $v=0$ surface:] we adopt

-where $G(u)$ is a function that pastes from $1$ to $0$ by a smooth way:
+where $G(u)$ is a function that pastes from $1$ to $0$ in a smooth manner:

 \item[Initial $u=0$ surface:] We choose

 where

 \end{description}